-Overheating is one of the earliest signs that your vehicle engine is going through hard times and also a warning for you to get it checked beforehand.
+According to Consumergarage, overheating is one of the earliest signs that your vehicle engine is going through hard times and also a warning for you to get it checked beforehand.
 Usually, the issue of vehicle overheating appears due to a no. of causes such as blown head gasket, coolant leak from the radiator or the engine itself.

 Not only these but also a bad thermostat, a defective cooling fan, or a futile water pump.
 Make sure that cooling system is working fine and in accordance with the vehicle maker’s guidelines for coolant flushes.
 This will help you a great deal in avoiding the chances of engine failure.

 Among the most common causes of engine failures, there is also a spot for improper lubrication or the low levels of engine oil than recommended.

 The low level of engine oil can be the outcome of different issues such as a defective oil pump, wear and tear due to high mileage or gunky oil.
 In order to avoid this issue, ensure regular checks on the oil levels and that there is no leakage.